A Japanese Taxi on a City Street uber in japan

 is uber expensive in japan ?

-if you’re wondering how much is an uber in tokyo or in japan, It’s comparable to booking a taxi, but it’s more expensive than hailing a taxi. i’d say the average we paid was about 1,000 yen.
+if you’re wondering how much is an uber in Tokyo or in Japan, It’s comparable to booking a taxi, but it’s more expensive than hailing a taxi.
+I’d say the average we paid was about 1,000 yen.
 It starts at 500 yen for short distances and increases based on distance.

 Handy Tips for Using Uber Japan Effectively in Japan